National News

 Managing Director of the Washington DC-based Jamaica Direct Distributing Company, Byron Wills

-Mr. Wills pointed out that partnering with American importer Nicholas Bernal, who owns Season Farm Fresh Inc., both companies were instrumental in working with the Jamaican Government and farming community to bring the mangoes to the North Eastern United States, primarily the New York City and Metropolitan Washington DC markets in 2019.
+Mr. Wills noted that by partnering with American importer Nicholas Bernal, they made a big impact.
+Bernal owns Season Farm Fresh Inc. Together, both companies worked with the Jamaican Government and local farmers.
+Their goal was to bring mangoes to the North Eastern United States.
+This included the New York City and Metropolitan Washington DC markets in 2019.

 He added that the partnership imported over 20,000 pounds of the Julie and East Indian varieties of mangoes in 2019 that were sold to a select group of Caribbean-affiliated stores in the New York and metropolitan Washington DC areas, and also in the South Florida territory.